-Giving increases as donors rise to the challenge of delivering essential support to causes that can’t continue without them.
+Giving increases as donors rise to the challenge of delivering essential support to causes that can’t continue on without them.

 Yes, you’ve been working tirelessly all year.
 But, as the season of giving reaches its crescendo, it’s likely you still have an email campaign left to deliver to help you enter the New Year already ahead of your fundraising goals.